Toggle Contrast

 This section is updated regularly as and when new guidance is published.

 This protocol has been developed across the Brighton and Hove, East Sussex and West Sussex Safeguarding Adults Boards (SABs) and will be adopted by all partner agencies of the Sussex SABs.
-The Adult Death Protocol Learning Briefing provides an overview of the protocol and has been produced as a concise guide for practitioners and managers.
+The 7-minute briefing: Adult Death Protocol provides an overview of the protocol and has been produced as a concise guide for practitioners and managers.

 To make a referral to the ADP, please complete the Adult Death Protocol Referral Form and email to the relevant Multi Agency Safeguarding Hub noted in the referral form.